overhide/pay2my.app/howto/README.md

-Moving past the button code, we also added handling of new DOM events.
+Moving past the button code, we also added handling of some new DOM events.
 The first one is the `pay2myapp-hub-sku-authorization-changed` event which informs us when sufficient payments were made for a feature SKU:

 ```
 44.     window.addEventListener('pay2myapp-hub-sku-authorization-changed',(e) => {